ajoelp/mock-json-server/README.md

 ## Installation

-To install you need to have NodeJS and NPM installed on your system [https://nodejs.org/en/](https://nodejs.org/en/) Install the mock-json-server package by running `npm install -g mock-json-server`
+To install, you need to have NodeJS and NPM installed on your system.
+Go to [https://nodejs.org/en/](https://nodejs.org/en/) , download and install one of the provided versions.
+Both NodeJS and NPM are included.

+Install the mock-json-server package by running `npm install -g mock-json-server` in your terminal.

+Using **npm v5.6.0 or later**?
+You can skip global installation and directly run `npx mock-json-server data.json` in a folder containing the below explained `data.json`.

 **Thats it!**